by Immortalwildcat

 “I trust your people, Jim,” replied Bruce as they walked over to where a knot of officers and paramedics stood around the open door of a police cruiser.

 “I’m glad to hear that, Mr. Wayne.
 Still, one shouldn’t be surprised that the Commissioner gets personally involved when an associate of one of Gotham’s elite is attacked.”
 The speaker was a woman in the uniform of the Gotham City Police Department.
-She was young, probably just a few years out of the academy, thought Bruce — attractive, dark-skinned, raven-black hair, dark eyes.
+She was young, probably just a few years out of the Academy, Bruce speculated — attractive, dark-skinned, raven-black hair, dark eyes.
 Bruce recognized the voice.

 “Officer Montoya, I presume?” he asked, offering his hand.